 Students who fail to meet the above requirements after the semester of warning are disqualified from receiving further federal, state, or institutional financial aid.
-A student may submit a completed appeal form to Student Financial Services to document extenuating circumstances which impacted academic performance.
+A student may submit an appeal in the Student Eligibility Center at portal simpsonuled uto document extenuating circumstances which impacted academic performance.
 All appeals are reviewed by committee.
 If approved, a student will be placed on probation.